Skillbill/company-site/_posts/2024-11-07-the-5s-principles.markdown

 This is the Legacy Code problem, well explained in IT literature.
 We can mention ["Working Effectively with Legacy Code"](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052) by [Michael Feathers](https://wiki.c2.com/?MichaelFeathers) or ["Refactoring: Improving the Design of Existing Code"](https://www.amazon.com/Refactoring-Improving-Design-Existing-Code/dp/0201485672) by [Martin Fowler](https://www.martinfowler.com/).

-These resources are useful when you need to handle legacy code, but here at Skillbill, we aim to prevent code from becoming "legacy" to maintain high productivity in projects.
+These resources are useful when you need to handle legacy code, but here at [Skillbill](https://www.skillbill.it/#home), we aim to prevent code from becoming "legacy" to maintain high productivity in projects.

 How do we do that?
-By following the 5S principles in projects where we provide consultancy.

-Reading "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin, the author emphasizes the necessity of keeping code clean to avoid it becoming legacy and unproductive.
+We follow the 5S principles outlined in ["Clean Code: A Handbook of Agile Software Craftsmanship"](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) by [Robert C. Martin](http://cleancoder.com/products) in every consultancy we provide, bringing value to each project we maintain.
 Let's break down those principles.

 ## The 5S Principles
-Originally from the Japanese industry Toyota, this method can also be applied to software engineering.
+Originally from the Japanese industry [Toyota](https://www.toyota-industries.com/index.html), this method can also be applied to software engineering.

 ![five-s-principles.png](/uploads/five-s-principles.png)